pingcap/docs/tidb-cloud/serverless-faqs.md

 ### How to use columnar storage in TiDB Serverless?

-Columnar storage usage in TiDB Serverless is similar to that in TiFlash.
+Using columnar storage in TiDB Serverless is similar to using it in TiFlash.
 You can enable columnar storage at both the table and database levels:

 - Table level: Assign a TiFlash replica to a table to enable columnar storage for that specific table.
 - Database level: Configure TiFlash replicas for all tables in a database to use columnar storage across the entire database.